Diagaly Women’s Garden Water Project – Senegal

-In the heart of the village lies a 76 meter, deep-bore well and a large water storage facility.
-However, due to a lack of electricity and shortage of funds to run the generator to pump the water, the residents of Diagaly have learned to live with substantial water shortages.
+In the heart of the village lies a 76-meter, deep-bore well and a large water storage facility.
+However, due to a lack of electricity and a shortage of funds to run the generator to pump the water, the residents of Diagaly have learned to live with substantial water shortages.
 On average, water is available only once a week and has occasionally been cut off for up to two weeks.

 With such a shortage of water, individuals rely on personal water storage facilities to provide their families with water for daily use.
 Yet, these stored supplies are often inadequate during long stints without water.

 The Women’s Group of Diagaly maintains a women’s garden.
 Within the garden, four water storage basins are distributed throughout the plot.
 The basins were built as part of a food security initiative fourteen years ago, and throughout the years, the cement lining has slowly eroded away, resulting in extremely dilapidated, limited-use storage facilities.

 The basins can currently hold only a few feet of water, which is not sufficient for high-yield garden production.
 The women’s group of Diagaly has recently begun working on creating family plots within the area, but has found difficulties due to the lack of water in the basins, coupled with the hot, arid Sahelian climate.